geoffrey-diederichs/CTF_SSI_2024/01_I_love_food/README.md

 Let's find out how many bytes we need to write over before modifying local_c using gdb.

 First, we'll add a breakpoint (gdb will stop everytime the program reaches this instruction) after the gets() function is called.
-To do so, we'll disasemble the vuln() function and look for the instruction calling gets() :
+To do so, we'll disassemble the vuln() function and look for the instruction calling gets() :

 ```gdb
 (gdb) disas vuln